-Advanced Micro Devices Inc. (AMD), the second-largest maker of processors for personal computers, said Devinder Kumar will become chief financial officer.
+Advanced Micro Devices Inc. (AMD:US), the second-largest maker of processors for personal computers, said Devinder Kumar will become chief financial officer.

 Kumar, 57, who has filled the role on an interim basis since Thomas Seifert departed in September, was chosen after a “thorough internal and external search,” the company said today in a statement.
 Kumar has been controller since 2001.
 His appointment is effective today.